Atlantic 10 Conference: Current tournament champions

-The Atlantic 10 Conference sponsors championship competition in nine men's and twelve women's NCAA sanctioned sports, with a tenth men's sport to be added in July 2022.
+The Atlantic 10 Conference sponsors championship competition in 10 men's and 12 women's NCAA sanctioned sport.

 Regular-season champions are indicated with "(RS)" and tournament champions with "(T)".

 Football (1997–2006)

 Origin

 The A-10 began sponsoring football in 1997 when it absorbed the Yankee Conference, a Division I-AA (now known as Division I FCS) football-only conference.
 The move was triggered by a change in NCAA rules that reduced the influence of single-sport conferences over NCAA legislation.
 The following teams were in the Yankee Conference at the time of its demise: